-If you’re offering a free product for a one-off deal or forming an influencer partnership with a micro-influencer, start with a free product and include it in the initial outreach email.
+If you’re offering a prospective influencer a free product for a one-off deal or forming an influencer partnership with a micro-influencer, start with a free product and include it in the initial outreach email.
 Go from there if an influencer or their agent responds with pricing.

 A contract in influencer partnerships is non-negotiable.
 Even if you’re opting for the free-product-for-post model, you need protection.

-But a bigger mistake is not making a contract that’s thorough enough — including everything from the type of content to marketing goals.
+But a bigger mistake is not making a thorough contract — including everything from the type of content to marketing goals.

 Here are some things you should never fail to include in your influencer contract: